 Jesus Chris is called our Passover.
 Since Jesus is our Passover then it behooves us to understand why and how that Passover was instituted in the Old Testament.
 Moses answered the call of God by returning to Egypt as God’s prophet to release the Israelites from slavery.
 Moses and Aaron have visited the Pharaoh on ten occasions requesting from Pharaoh to let God’s people go.
 Pharaoh refused each time resulting in a unique plague afflicting the Egyptian nation.
 Each affliction (blood, frogs, lice, darkness, etc.) was a demonstration of the weakness of an Egyptian God.
 We’ll proceed after they returned from their tenth and final visit with Pharaoh.

 1 And the LORD spoke to Moses and Aaron in the land of Egypt saying,

 2 This month shall be to you the beginning of months: it shall be the first month of the year to you.

-3 Speak you to all the congregation of Israel, saying, In the tenth day of this month they shall take to them every man a lamb, according to the house of their fathers, a lamb for an house:
+3 Speak you to all the congregation of Israel, saying, In the tenth day of this month they shall take to them every man a lamb, according to the house of their fathers, a lamb for each house:

-4 And if the household be too little for the lamb, let him and his neighbor next to his house take it according to the number of the souls; every man according to his eating shall make your count for the lamb.
+4 And if the household is too little for the lamb, let him and his neighbor next to his house take it according to the number of the souls; every man according to his eating shall make your count for the lamb.